 This is where a VPN app comes in.

-By connecting your VPN to a server in the UK, it is possible to fool these services into thinking you are in the UK even when you aren’t.
+By connecting your VPN to a server in the UK, it is possible to access these services anywhere.
 By doing this, you can watch Six Nations games live or on-demand no matter where in the world you are.

 Not every VPN can unblock both of these services, but we have tested all the main providers and our top recommendation is ExpressVPN.
 They offer a great combination of online security, fast connection speeds, and multiple UK servers.